-Dr. Mayo, Chair; Dr. Bilbro, Mrs. Craig, Dr. Harvey, Dr. Loretto, Dr. E. Potter, Ms. Anne Shepherd, Dr. M. Rawl, Dr. V. Rawl, Dr. Waha.
-Additional Instructional Faculty: Dr. Barbour, Mr. Garvey, Mrs. Jackson, Mrs. Philson, Mr. Wolfe.
+Dr. Mayo, Chair; Dr. Bilbro, Prof. Craig, Dr. Harvey, Dr. Loretto, Dr. E. Potter, Dr. Shepherd, Dr. M. Rawl, Dr. V. Rawl, Dr. Waha.
+Adjunct: Dr. Barbour.
+Additional Instructional Faculty: Prof. Garvey, Prof. T. Jackson, Prof. Philson, Prof. D. Wolfe.

 The Department of English sets high standards for its students in the development of composition and research skills necessary for writing clear, well-supported research papers in MLA format for each literature course in the program.
-To this end, all freshman English majors take English 201: English Literature Survey and Literary Studies I as the foundational Writing Intensive (WI) and Information Literacy (IL) course in the major.
+To this end, all freshman English majors take English 201: English Literature Survey and Literary Studies I as the foundational Writing Intensive (WI) course in the major.
+Information Literacy (IL) skills are then built in English 202: English Literature Survey and Literary Studies II.
 Oral communication skills are essential to success in graduate school as well as in careers related to English, and English 351 or 352: Shakespeare serves as the required Speaking Intensive (SI) course in the department.